Choosing how and when to take Social Security benefits is one of the most important financial decisions you will ever make.

 If you are divorced, SSA says you might be eligible for benefits on your ex-spouse’s record if you were married at least 10 years, provided that you meet other conditions.

-While spousal benefits are limited to half a spouse’s benefit, survivors benefits can be up to 100 percent of the deceased’s benefit amount.
+Survivor’s benefits can be up to 100% of the deceased’s benefit amount.